PubInv/general-purpose-alarm-device/README.md

 to our factory test without even having hardware (we later sent him one), which he used to enhance the sonic and light signalling.

-# Possible Evolution Stages of the Project
-Ideas from the cap stone projects:
-1. Wifi interface and batter power
-2. Audio voice playback for messages.

-In each of these phases, we imagine extensions of the API.

-# Volunteer Skills (and Skills Needed)

-## Current Volunteers:

-Project Lead, Product Definition:  Robert L. Read (@RobertLRead), founder of Public Invention.

-Enclosure design, component procurement for rev1, project facilitator, initial board bring-up, board layout design contributor: Lawrence Kincheloe (@LokeMetaSmith) of Speccollective who is a computer scientist by training, and an electrical engineer as well as a hobby inventor by vocation.

-Mentor and coach hardware, firmware: (Forrest) Lee Erickson @ForrestErickson, Physicist who pretends to be an electrical engineer, with experience in firmware development, Design for Manufacture, Design for Test and developer of Novel and Diverse Spelling.

-Factory Test and API Firmware Contributor: Oluseyi 'Seyi' Adeniyi @NULLbodyHERE, Software Engineer, committed to pursuing diverse creative endeavors.

-## Needed Volunteers

-We need volunteer:
-1. Arduino engineers who can both code and make very simple circuits.
-2. Schematic capture and PCB layout designers.
-We are using KICAD.
-3. Mechanical engineers who can design sturdy enclosures that keep the system bright and loud.
-4. Embedded firmware engineers who can design an effective, evolving API and the transport bindings that they require.
-5. GUI experts who can address issues such as how to effectively alarm and silence device.
-6. Marketers who can promote and evangelize the project.
-7. A possible project manager who can organize volunteers and keep them enthused and motivated to move forward.

-# The Potential for a Product

-Like everything done by Public Invention, this is a fully open project that is released under fully open hardware and software licenses.
-However, unlike many of our projects, which are very "researchy", this project could become a scalable product pretty easily.
-One can imagine it being sold at Sparkfun, Adafruit, or DigiKey, if we do a good job.
-Because it could be used for a wide variety of purposes by makers and could be sold with an enclosure at a price of perhaps <=$100USD
-As an embedded sub assembly, the printed wiring assembly must be low cost with a material price of < $30USD

-Potential uses as a product (by hobbyists) include:
-1. Alarming a cat door, bird, or squirrel at feeder
-2. Alarming when a visual signal, such as an animal moving in a game camera, is detected
-3. Announcement of life-threatening conditions in medical devices
-4. Overheating conditions in almost any device
-...but the reader can probably imagine a great many more.

-Public Invention does not wish to become a manufacturer; but we will impartially support anyone who wants to take these designs and manufacture them, so long as they abide by the licenses.

 # Modular Software Architecture

 This is intended to be a long-term project that will evolve and potentially have many volunteers.